Help Make Victoria a More Welcoming City

 • Do employers in Victoria share the same value and spirit?

-by Tan, over 3 years ago
+by Tan, about 5 years ago

 Answer is NO. I came here with 17 years of international working experience.
 Victoria employers asked me to start at entry level job, the lowest possible level.
 I said fine.
 I completed my masters degree in Victoria from a reputed university and knocked on the doors of the employers again.
 They didn't open the door, not even to check who is knocking!
 It is frustrating to start my career from scratch again.
 This is so unwelcoming experience for me and my family.
 I am living in Victoria for last 2.5 years and trying to secure a decent job for over...
 Continue reading